systematic-magic/AgingPubMed/vocabulary.rst

 .. _title_case:

 Title case
     Title case is the conventional way of using capital letters in a sentence.
-That is, you capitalise all principal words.
+That is, you capitalize all principal words.
 Articles, conjunctions, and prepositions do not get capital letters unless they start the title.

     | `Examples:`
     | :sample:`Snow White and the Seven Dwarfs.`